CosmWasm/cw-plus/packages/cw721/README.md

 ### Queries

-**TODO** Handle paging?
-Right now, let it just get big and expensive to query.
-This API will most likely evolve.
+Pagination is acheived via `start_after` and `limit`.
+Limit is a request set by the client, if unset, the contract will automatically set it to `DefaultLimit` (suggested 10).
+If set, it will be used up to a `MaxLimit` value (suggested 30).
+Contracts can define other `DefaultLimit` and `MaxLimit` values without violating the CW721 spec, and clients should not rely on any particular values.

+If `start_after` is unset, the query returns the first results, ordered by lexogaphically by `token_id`.
+If `start_after` is set, then it returns the first `limit` tokens *after* the given one.
+This allows straight-forward pagination by taking the last result returned (a `token_id`) and using it as the `start_after` value in a future query.

-`Tokens{owner}` - List all token_ids that belong to a given owner.
+`Tokens{owner, start_after, limit}` - List all token_ids that belong to a given owner.
 Return type is `TokensResponse{tokens: Vec<token_id>}`.

-`AllTokens{}` - Requires pagination.
+`AllTokens{start_after, limit}` - Requires pagination.
 Lists all token_ids controlled by the contract.